-Cornflowers, a beautiful blue-violet bloom, is utilized as the national flower for Germany.
+Cornflowers, a beautiful blue-violet bloom, is the national flower for Germany.
 Why?
 Most notably, it was chosen sometime in the 19th century due to its stunning color!
 History says that if you weren’t married, you would wear this flower to let others know of your current marital status.

-The beautiful lily is the national flower for this beautiful country!
-This certainly isn’t surprising though, considering that the lily represents beauty to begin with.
+The beautiful lily is the national flower for this beautiful country.
+This certainly isn’t surprising, though, considering that the lily represents beauty to begin with.

 Brazil’s national flower is tecoma chrysostricha.
 However, the corsage orchid (or cattleya labiata) is also known to represent the Brazilian nationality.

-While they may not be considered the official national flowers of Japan, unofficially the chrysanthemum and cherry blossom have been named as such.
+While they may not be considered the official national flowers of Japan, the chrysanthemum and cherry blossom have unofficially been named as such.
 Since the chrysanthemum has long been used to represent the imperial family, some may argue that this bloom should take the reigns as number one.

 We bet you could guess this one — the shamrock is Ireland’s national flower.
 A three-leafed plant, the shamrock comes from an old tale of St. Patrick (it is said that he used its unique design to explain the trinity).

-Peony has been the national flower of China since 1903, though plum blossoms are also a favorite.
+The peony has been the national flower of China since 1903, though plum blossoms are also a favorite.

-The marguerite daisy, which botanically speaking is known as argyranthemum frutescens, is the national flower of Denmark.
-However, others such as the red clover and english holly are also considered symbolic.
+The marguerite daisy, which, botanically speaking, is known as argyranthemum frutescens, is the national flower of Denmark.
+However, others such as the red clover and English holly are also considered symbolic.